Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

-According to the research conducted, here are what you need to know :
+According to the research conducted, here is what you need to know :

 - 90% of consumers prefer personalized content as it is very or somewhat appealing.

-- 91% of consumers are more likely to support or engage with businesses that provide personalized recommendation and individual offers.
+- 91% of consumers are more likely to support or engage with businesses that provide personalized recommendations and individual offers.

-- According to an experiment, when buyers knew the ad was based upon their past activities on the site, the click through rates get increased by 11% whereas the revenue scaled up by 38%
+- According to an experiment, when buyers knew the ad was based on their past activities on the site, the click-through rates get increased by 11%, whereas the revenue scaled up by 38%

-- Leading type of personalized experience that customers prefer or the marketers heavily use is email.
+- The leading type of personalized experience that customers prefer or that marketers heavily use is email.

 - 72% of customers seem to only respond to brand messages that were of their interest.

-Automation helps in the personalization of the emails on a greater scale as with it, you can create a series of personalized emails to be sent.
+Automation helps in the personalization of emails on a greater scale, as with it, you can create a series of personalized emails to be sent.

 When played long-term, automation helps you engage with customers regularly and develop relationships with them.

 And that’s what has a tremendous impact on your business, again a consistent beneficiary for long-term profits.